 Understanding how certain N sources should be blended and applied is an essential component in an efficient nutrient management plan.
 In many cases, N sources are applied without regard to their release characteristics.
 This is an improper practice and increases the risk of negative environmental impact.
-Each N source (particularly slow-
+Each N source (particularly slow-release forms) is unique and therefore should be managed accordingly.
+Applying a polymer-coated urea in the same manner one would apply a sulfur-coated urea greatly reduces the value of the polymercoated urea.
+Similarly, applying 2 pounds of N from ammonium sulfate may cause burning, while applying 2 pounds of N from certain polymer-coated urea sources may not provide the desired turfgrass response.
+Rate, application date, location, and turforass species all should be included in the nutrient application decision.

-- Soluble nitrogen sources
+Soluble nitrogen sources

 - Urea (46-0-0)

 - Ammonium nitrate (34-0-0)

-- o Ammonium sulfate (21-0-0)
+- Ammonium sulfate (21-0-0)

-- o Diammonium phosphate (18-46-0)
+- Diammonium phosphate (18-46-0)

 - Monoammonium phosphate (11-52-0)

 - Calcium nitrate (15.5-0-0)

 - Potassium nitrate (13-0-44)

-- Slow-release nitrogen sources
+Slow-release nitrogen sources

 A slow-release N source is any N-containing fertilizer where the release of N into the soil is delayed either by requiring microbial degradation of the N source, by coating the N substrate which delays the dissolution of N, or by reducing the water solubility of the N source.
 These include:

 - Sulfur-coated urea

 - Polymer/resin-coated

 - Isobutylidene diurea

 - Urea-formaldehyde/ureaformaldehyde reaction products

 - Natural organic

-- Urease and nitrification inhibitors
+Urease and nitrification inhibitors

-- Urease inhibitors reduce the activity of the urease enzyme resulting in a reduction of volatilization of N.

-- Nitrification inhibitors reduce the activity of Nitrosomonas bacteria, which are responsible for the conversion of NH4 to NO2.
-This reduced activity results in a reduction of N lost via denitrification and an increase in plantavailable N.
+- Urease inhibitors reduce the activity of the urease enzyme resulting in a reduction of volatilization and an increase in plantavailable N. - Nitrification inhibitors reduce the activity of Nitrosomonas bacteria, which are responsible for the conversion of NH4 to NO2.
+This reduced activity results in a reduction of N lost via denitrification and an increase in plant-available N.

-The role of phosphorous (P)
+Role of Phosphorus (P)

-Phosphorus can be a growth-limiting factor for many unintended organisms and is a major contributor to eutrophication of water bodies.
+Plants require substantially lower amounts of phosphorus than nitrogen, and care must be taken to avoid over application.
+Loss of excess phosphorus is the major contributor to eutrophication (nutrient enrichment and corresponding ecological change) of water bodies.
 Thus, proper timing and rates should be implemented to reduce the risk of off-site movement of phosphorus.
+Conduct soil tests regularly to ensure that phosphorus is needed in maintenance fertilization systems.

 Phosphorus forms high-energy compounds that are used to transfer energy within the plant.
-Phosphorus may remain in an inorganic form or may become incorporated into organic compounds.
+Phosphorus may remain in an inorganic form or may be incorporated into organic compounds.
 Phosphorous application rates should be based upon soil test results derived from documented correlations demonstrating a turf response to soil test phosphorous levels.

-- P deficiency symptoms - o Initially, reduced shoot growth and dark green color may be observed - Later, lower leaves may turn reddish at the tips and then the color may progress down the blade - P sufficiency ranges
+P deficiency symptoms

+- Initially, reduced shoot growth and dark green color may be observed - Later, lower leaves may turn reddish at the tips and then the color may progress down the blade

+P sufficiency ranges

-Consult your land-grant university for sufficiency ranges in your location.
+Consult the land-grant university for sufficiency ranges in the location.

-- P fertilizer sources
+P fertilizer sources

-- o Diammonium phosphate
+- Diammonium phosphate

 - Concentrated superphosphate

-- o Monoammonium phosphate
+- Monoammonium phosphate

-- o Natural organics
+- Natural organics

-The role of potassium (K)
+Role of Potassium (K)